defano/wyldcard/README.md

 `charToNum` | Return the numerical _codepoint_ associated with the given character.
 The actual mapping between characters and numbers will depend on the character encoding used by the system, but `charToNum` is always assured to be the inverse of `numToChar`
 `value` | Evaluates the given factor as a HyperTalk expression and returns the result.
 Example: `the value of ("3" & "*4")` yields 12.
 `length` | Returns the number of characters in the value of the given expression.
 Example: `the length of "Hello World!"` yields 12.
+`selectedText` | Returns the currently selected text within whichever field is in focus, or the empty string if no selection exists.
+For example, `answer the selectedText`
+`clickText` | The last word that was clicked in a text field, or the empty string if no text has been clicked.
+For example, `put "You clicked " & the clickText`.
+`screenRect` | The rectangle of the screen on which the card is displayed, for example `put item 3 of the screenRect into screenWidth`

 ### User-defined Functions